ueberdosis/blog/content/blog/19/post.md

 ### Project Management

 Remote work needs smart but human project management that also pays attention to asynchronous communication.
 Working with agile project methods provides this benefit and allows you to measure productivity in a way that suits remote work.
-It's less how much time you spend in front of your computer, but more if you can complete your tasks.
-We're using scrumpy.io, which supports kanban or agile project methods, like scrum.
+It's less how much time you spend in front of your computer, but more if you can complete your tasks in a given time.
+We're using [Scrumpy](https://scrumpy.io) as project management tool, which supports kanban or agile project methods, like scrum.

 ### Security and Data Privacy

 Protecting our personal and company data is a must-have, especially when working remotely.
-Everyone in our team has a company MacBook and, if needed, an iPad, which always should have installed the latest operating system, enabled password protection and disc encryption.
-It is forbidden to work on our personal computers.
+Everyone in our team should have a company MacBook and, if needed, an iPad, which always should have installed the latest operating system, enabled password protection and disc encryption.
 There are many more things to do, like informing and teaching everyone how to handle data privacy during their remote work to stay GDPR-compliant.

 ### Workplace Setup